Mandy Mohamed: Personal life

-Junior
+Junior gymnastics career

-2014–15

 Mohamed was a member of the Dutch junior national team.
 She competed at the Dutch Championships and placed fifth in the all-around.
 Additionally, she placed fourth on floor exercise and sixth on uneven bars and balance beam.
 In November, at the Dutch Team Championships, she helped her club finish third.

 In 2015 Mohamed competed at the Flanders International Team Challenge in Ghent, where she helped the Netherlands finish seventh.

-Senior
+Senior gymnastics career

 2016–17

 Mohamed turned senior in 2016 and decided to represent Egypt in international competitions.
 She made her senior debut at the Sidijk Tournament, finishing fourth in the all-around.
 She competed at the African Championships in Algiers, where she helped Egypt win gold in the team competition.
 Individually she won gold on floor exercise and placed fourth on the balance beam.
 She next competed at the IAG SportEvent in 's-Hertogenbosch where she placed sixth in the all-around.
 At the Dutch National Championships, Mohamed placed sixteenth in the all-around and fourth on floor exercise.
 In October Mohamed competed at the Wase Gymcup where she finished second in the all-around behind Naomi Visser.
 At the Dutch Team Championships, Mohamed helped her club finish first.
 Mohamed ended the season competing at the Turnkunst International in Hamburg where she helped her team finish third and individually she finished fourth in the all-around.

 In 2017 Mohamed competed at the Flanders International Team Challenge, where she helped her team finish fifth.
 At the Dutch Championships that year Mohamed only competed on balance beam and floor exercise.